Tom Malinowski

+On April 26, 2024, Malinowski announced that he would run for the Hunterdon County Democratic Chair post.
+On June 23, 2024, Malinowski was elected as Chair of the Hunterdon County Democratic party, succeeding Arlene Quinones Perez.
+He resigned as Chair on November 6, 2025 and was replaced by Clinton Mayor Janice Kovach as interim Chair.

+In November 2025, he announced his campaign for the 2026 special election in New Jersey's 11th congressional district.
+He is seeking to return to the House of Representatives to succeed Mikie Sherrill.

 Early life and education

-Malinowski was born in Słupsk, Poland, and lived in Brwinów until leaving the country at the age of six with his mother, Joanna, who married Blair Clark.
+Malinowski was born in Słupsk, Poland, and lived in Brwinów until leaving the country at the age of six with his mother, Joanna, who married journalist and a political operator Blair Clark.
 He was raised in Princeton, New Jersey, and graduated from Princeton High School in 1983, where he wrote for the school newspaper The Tower and was an intern in Senator Bill Bradley's office.
-Malinowski received a Bachelor of Arts in political science from the University of California, Berkeley, in 1987 and a Master of Philosophy from St Antony's College, Oxford, in 1991, where he was a Rhodes Scholar.
+Malinowski received a bachelor of arts in political science from the University of California, Berkeley, in 1987, where he won a Harry S. Truman Scholarship in 1985, and in 1991, a master of philosophy from St. Antony's College, Oxford, where he was a Rhodes Scholar.

 Career

 Early career

-Malinowski worked as a special assistant to Senator Daniel Patrick Moynihan in 1988.
-He worked for the Institute for Human Sciences in Vienna, Austria, and later as a research assistant for the Ford Foundation in 1993.
-From 1994 to 1998, Malinowski was a speechwriter for Secretaries of State Warren Christopher and Madeleine Albright as well as a member of the Policy Planning Staff at the Department of State.
+Malinowski worked as a special assistant to U.S. Senator Daniel Patrick Moynihan in 1988.
+He worked for the Institute for Human Sciences in Vienna, Austria, and later, as a research assistant for the Ford Foundation in 1993.
+From 1994 to 1998, Malinowski was a speechwriter for U.S. Secretaries of State Warren Christopher and Madeleine Albright as well as a member of the Policy Planning Staff at the Department of State.
 From 1998 to 2001, Malinowski served as senior director on the National Security Council at the White House.

 Human Rights Watch

 From 2001 to 2013, Malinowski was the Washington director for Human Rights Watch.
 In this position, he advocated for the end of torture techniques and black sites used by the U.S. government during the War on Terror.
 He campaigned for democratic reforms in Myanmar and financial sanctions on its leadership.
 Malinowski argued for the recognition of women's rights as a precondition to any peace talks with the Taliban.
 He also pushed for a no-fly zone in Syria during the ongoing civil war.
-Malinowski opposed supplying Israel with cluster munitions because of their misuse in Lebanon and asked then-Senator Hillary Clinton to not support Israel's construction of a wall in the occupied West Bank.